mvolkmann/blog/src/ocaml.md

 For example the following function takes two `int` arguments and returns an `int`.
-Note how no parentheses are required and the parameters are just separated by a space.
+Note how no parentheses are required and the parameters are just separated by spaces.

 ```ocaml
 fun a b -> a + b